Gageperrin/it-notes/linux/linux-fundamentals.md

 ### Lesson 5: Connecting to a Server

+#### Root User ####

+The kernel environment accesses the hardware through drivers.
+Users can only access the kernel through system calls or permissions.
+The root user transcends system call and permissions restrictions.

+Commands:
+* `su` can be used to switch users.
+This user will be maintained during the lifecycle of the terminal.
+* `sudo` is "superuser do" and is used to run commands as the superuser.
+* `sudo -i` opens a root shell after the user password is entered.
+* `usermod -aG [name] user` adds a user to a group.

+`sudo` can be edited through `visudo`, it is usually stored in `/etc/sudoers.d`.

+#### Terminals ####

+`chvt` changes between virtual terminals (tty's).
+By default, Red Hat tty1 is graphical while tty2 is not graphical.
+Most environments do not have a graphical environment but the main advantage of graphical is being able to run multiple text-based terminals at once.

+#### SSH ####

+SSH is secure shell and replaces options like `telnet` which passes a string password over a network.
+SSH reaches out to the server to fetch a key that establishes identity and enables encryption.
+Remote connection identity is established through a ECDSA fingerprint.

+`ssh-keygen` generates a private key and public key, the latter is copied over the server through `ssh-copy-id`.

+`scp` is inside SSH and is a secure copy protocol.

+Commands:
+* `ssh [user]@[ip]` is the default syntax to connect to a remote server through SSH.
+* `ssh-keygen` to generate a public/private RSA key pair.
+* `ssh-copy-id [target-IP]` to copy a public key to a target IP.
+* `scp [ip]:[target-path]` to securely copy a file to a destination.

 ### Lesson 6: Working with the Bash Shell

 ## Module 2: User and Group Management and Permissions